PrestaShop/prestashop.github.io/news/_posts/2021-03-02-archived-modules.md

 For this reason, the product team recently did a survey of almost 600 PrestaShop users to find out which modules were essential for their business and which ones they used the least.

-Following this survey, the product team and the developer team decided to maintain a smaller set of modules that are really important for the users, rather than attempting to keep all modules afloat which results in a poor maintenance of each and a constant struggle to update everything.
+As a result of this survey, the teams have decided to focus their efforts where it really matters.
+Rather than keeping hundreds of sparsely updated modules, starting this year, the PrestaShop Project will only commit to maintaining a smaller set of them – the ones that are really important for users.

 This is why the following set of modules, reported in the survey among the least used have been archived: [statslive](https://github.com/PrestaShop/statslive), [ps_advertising](https://github.com/PrestaShop/ps_advertising), [ps_feeder](https://github.com/PrestaShop/ps_feeder), [ps_legalcompliance](https://github.com/PrestaShop/ps_legalcompliance), [ps_productinfo](https://github.com/PrestaShop/ps_productinfo), [ps_rssfeed](https://github.com/PrestaShop/ps_rssfeed), [pscleaner](https://github.com/PrestaShop/pscleaner), [trackingfront](https://github.com/PrestaShop/trackingfront), [watermark](https://github.com/PrestaShop/watermark), [prestafraud](https://github.com/PrestaShop/prestafraud), [gapi](https://github.com/PrestaShop/gapi).